 As night starts to fall, hop aboard a cruise along the mighty Pearl River and watch as the city lights up, particularly the multi-coloured Canton Tower.
 If you’re not afraid of heights, jump on the Bubble Tram ride which sits atop the tower and gives you absolutely unbeatable panoramic views of the city.

 The best place to base yourself is close to Beijing Road.
 I don’t normally like to stay in the heart of the tourist areas, but after spending 2 hellish nights in a different part of town with nothing to see and do, I realised it really is essential to stay in the tourist/city central areas of Guangzhou.
 We stayed at South & North International Apartment right on Beijing Road and loved it, it’s definitely the best place to stay in Guangzhou.

-I found the clothing factory and outlet areas to be a bit more cold and much preferred being in the areas near the Temple of Six Banyan Trees and around Beijing Road.
+I found the clothing factory and outlet areas to feel a bit cold and much preferred being in the areas near the Temple of Six Banyan Trees and around Beijing Road.
 These areas felt much friendlier and like you got to connect with locals and be part of the area.
-For me, it was a much more enjoyable place to explore, eat, stay and shop and the spot I recommend for other visitors too.
+For me, it was a much more enjoyable place to explore, eat, stay and shop and the spot I recommend to other visitors too.

 In terms of food, there’s a load of different restaurants of varying cuisines to try.
 The best place to find food in Guangzhou is, again, around the Beijing Road area.
 There are heaps of places to try.
 Unfortunately, I didn’t find any restaurants that were a real stand-out to recommend, but if you need a good place to visit, try Old HK and Chung Kee Desserts.
 I also recommend you grab a massive cup of ice lemon tea or similar deliciousness from one of the bubble-tea shops.
 It’s a huge thing in Guangzhou and they make amazing ice teas!